k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 <tr>
 <td style="height: 18px; width: 174px;">Focus</td>
-<td style="height: 18px; width: 381px;">Starting from Fabric 6.5.3, collapse all Stages of the same column except the selected one.
+<td style="height: 18px; width: 381px;">Starting from Fabric 6.5.3, collapse all Stages of the same level except the selected one.
 When one of the collapsed Stages is a part of a branch, the respective branch’s Stages are collapsed too.</td>

 </tr>
 <tr>